ankit1697/mock-interview/README.md

 ## 🧠 Project

-PRISM integrates multiple AI components, namely <b>retrieval, orchestration, and evaluation</b> to replicate the depth and realism of an actual interview.
-Each module contributes to creating a personalized, adaptive, and feedback-driven experience.

-#### 1. Resume Parsing & Candidate Profiling

- - Dedicated user profile section to upload multiple resumes
- - Uses OpenAI GPT-4o to extract name, professional summary, core skills and project domains, experience, industry exposure (e.g., healthcare, retail, fintech)
- - The parsed data is structured as a JSON profile that feeds directly into the Question Selection Engine (QSE).
- - This ensures every question aligns with the candidate’s unique background.

-#### 2. Building Our Data Science Corpus

-A strong question foundation requires a high-quality knowledge base.

- - PRISM maintains a custom corpus of curated data science content:
- - Technical articles from GeeksforGeeks, Towards Data Science, and other reliable sources.
- - A Q-A dataset compiled from curated interview transcripts and technical discussions.
- - 20+ real mock interviews (conducted internally) containing question-answer-feedback triples.
- - Corpus stored and indexed in Pinecone Vector DB with OpenAI embeddings (text-embedding-ada-002), enabling semantic retrieval via RAG (Retrieval-Augmented Generation).

-<b>Purpose:</b>
-To ensure every question, follow-up, and feedback generated is grounded in real data science knowledge and authentic interview context.

-#### 3. Question Selection Engine (QSE)

-The QSE is responsible for generating, retrieving, and sequencing questions dynamically during an interview.

-How it works:
- - Reads the candidate’s resume JSON and extracts relevant skills, projects, and domains.
- - Performs a live web scroll using the Perplexity API, fetching the most recent questions asked for the chosen company, role, or industry (e.g., Google, Healthcare, Retail).
- - Retrieves semantically similar questions from the RAG corpus using Pinecone.
- - Generates a mix of <b>Resume-based questions, Technical concept questions, Live questions using Perplexity’s recent web data</b>
- - Dynamically generates follow-up questions, conditioned on the candidate’s previous answers.

-Output:
-A structured interview plan with 12–15 primary questions, each optionally followed by up to 3 dynamic follow-ups.

-Tech stack:
-OpenAI GPT-4o, Pinecone, Perplexity API, LangChain, Python

 #### 4. Interview Orchestrator

 The Interview Orchestrator manages the flow between modules, ensuring that the conversation remains adaptive and context-aware.